How to Create an Emergency Evacuation Plan

 Step 1: Map Your Meeting Spots (The Most Overlooked Step)

 The single most important element of an effective evacuation plan is establishing clear meeting locations at increasing distances from your home.
-This creates a flexible system that works for different emergency scenarios.
+This creates flexibility for different emergency scenarios.

 Meeting Spot #1: Just Outside Your Home